WMTolley/Python_Container_Example/README.md

 Run either `make run` or `python -m src.project.main`
 Should output "Connected successfully with key: sk_te..."
 The letters after ":" depend on your environmental variables declared in .env
-Showing that the container, python script, and ENV variables worked properly
+This Shows that the container, python script, and ENV variables worked properly

 Running this command with the -m flag ensures Python treats the project as a package.
-This properly
-maps internal folders (modules), as well as allows relative and absolute imports to work seamlessly
-from the root directory.
+This properly maps internal folders (modules), as well as allows relative and absolute imports to work seamlessly from the root directory.

 ### To Test Project:
 #### While in the root/code directory